GTBitsOfGood/nextjs-starter/README.md

 - MongoDB: Permanently storing info
 - eslint: Automatically identifying and fixing code errors
 - prettier: Setting a common code style and fixing any issues.
 If you would like to adjust any prettier settings like quote style or include semicolons, look in `.prettierrc`
+- yarn: Package management.
+If you do not have yarn, run `npm install -g yarn` to install yarn globally.

 ## Setup

 ### Initializing Env Vars

 - If you are an EM setting up a project for the first time, read [the Bitwarden guide here](https://gtbitsofgood.notion.site/Secrets-Passwords-Bitwarden-74c4806a1f29485b8fb85ea29f273ab9) before continuing forward.
-- Run `npm run secrets` to sync development secrets from Bitwarden and save them to a local `.env` file.
+- Run `yarn secrets` to sync development secrets from Bitwarden and save them to a local `.env` file.
 Contact a leadership member for the Bitwarden password.
-  - **Note**: If you are using Windows, enter `npm run secrets:login` and then `npm run secrets:sync` instead of the above script.
+  - **Note**: If you are using Windows, enter `yarn secrets:login` and then `yarn secrets:sync` instead of the above script.

 ### Updating Env Vars